jysk-oss/netbox-securecrt-inventory/README.md

 root_path: NetBox

 # Enable / Disable sync of console server ports
+# WARNING: By default the sessions will have the same name as the device, we suggest to override them (see below for an example)
+# This is by design, as to not force a preference on users.
 console_server_sync_enable: false

 # Enable/Disable periodic sync (note: SecureCRT needs to be restarted for changes to take effect)